 Strawberries and bananas make a match made in heaven, banana offers creaminess and sweetness, and strawberries bring on fruity and low calories flavor.
-Add in dark chocolate cacao powder and you will be zipping on a luscious smoothie; it truly feels like drinking up chocolate-covered strawberries ice cream.
+Add dark chocolate cacao powder, and you will be zipping on a luscious smoothie; it truly feels like drinking up chocolate-covered strawberries ice cream.

 - Dark chocolate (dark cocoa powder)

 - Soy milk (almond milk or oat milk)